E-commerce & Logistics

 A system that could no longer keep up with growth

-As the number of sales channels and operational exceptions grows, the main problem stops being an isolated module and becomes the lack of one shared process model for the entire order lifecycle.
+As sales channels and operational exceptions grow, the main problem is rarely one isolated module.
+It is the lack of a shared process model for the entire order lifecycle.

 01